viamrobotics/docs/docs/extend/modular-resources/examples/odrive.md

 {{% alert title="Tip" color="tip" %}}

-The `"odrive-canbus"` type allows you to connect multiple ODrives without providing a `serial_number` as long as you have not defined any `odrive_config_file`.
+The `"odrive-canbus"` type allows you to connect multiple ODrives without providing a `serial_number` as long as you have not defined any `odrive_config_file` once the drive has been configured with `odrivetool`.

 {{% /alert %}}